nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 1) Copy the Path of the Memory Dump from Windows Explorer
 --------------------------------------------------------
-First, navigate to the location of the memory dump file in Windows Explorer, right-click on the file, and select "Copy path."
+Start by locating the memory dump file on your system.
+Open Windows Explorer, navigate to the directory containing the memory dump, right-click on the path, and select "Copy" This action will copy the path's location to your clipboard, allowing you to easily paste it later in the Autopsy software.

 .. figure:: img/memory_dump_0007.jpg
    :alt: Copy the path of the memory dump